alibaba/FederatedScope/doc/README.md

-## FLPackage Documentation
+## FederatedScope Documentation
 Please run the following commands from this directory to compile the documentation.
-Note that FLPackage must be installed first.
+Note that FederatedScope must be installed first.

 ```
 pip install -r requirements-doc.txt